Anschluss

+On 5 November 1937, Hitler informed his military aides that he would annex Austria and Czechoslovakia to the German Reich.
+When Austrian chancellor Kurt Schuschnigg met Hitler in Berchtesgaden on 12 February 1938, he was presented an ultimatum and forced to appoint Arthur Seyss-Inquart as minister of the interior and security.
+On the eve of 9 March 1938, Schuschnigg announced that there would be a referendum to be held on 13 March to decide between a possible union with Germany or the maintenance of Austria's sovereignty.
+Schuschnigg expected to win a clear majority to face the Nazi challenge, but the Nazis refused and demanded the appointment of a new cabinet under Seyss-Inquart.
+Under the threat of military occupation, Schuschnigg resigned and Hitler had the German Army cross the border into Austria on 12 March, unopposed by the Austrian military.
+A plebiscite was held on 10 April, resulting in 99.7% approval.

 Historical background

-Prior to 1918
+Before 1918

 The idea of grouping all Germans into one nation-state had been the subject of debate in the 19th century from the dissolution of the Holy Roman Empire in 1806 until the break-up of the German Confederation in 1866.
-Austria had wanted a Großdeutsche Lösung (greater Germany solution), whereby the German states would unite under the leadership of German Austrians (Habsburgs).
+Austria had wanted a Großdeutsche Lösung (greater Germany solution), whereby the German states would unite under the leadership of the Austrian House of Habsburg.
 This solution would have included all the German states (including the non-German regions of Austria), but Prussia would have had to accept a secondary role.
 This controversy, called dualism, dominated Prusso-Austrian diplomacy and the politics of the German states in the mid-nineteenth century.